Callan, County Kilkenny

-Callan is a town and civil parish in County Kilkenny in Ireland.
-Situated 16 km (10 mi) south of Kilkenny on the N76 road to Clonmel, it is near the border with County Tipperary.
-It is the second largest town in the county, and had a population of 2,475 at the 2016 census.
-Callan is the chief town of the barony of the same name.
+Callan is a town and civil parish in County Kilkenny, Ireland.
+Situated about 16 km south of Kilkenny on the N76 road to Clonmel, it is near the border with County Tipperary.
+It is the second largest town in the county, with a population of 2,678 at the 2022 census.
+Callan is the principal settlement in the barony of the same name.